shenef/xav/README.md

 ## Description

-`xav` aims to be the fastest, most minimal AV1 (and potentially AV2) encoding framework.
+`xav` aims to be the fastest, most minimal AV1/AV2 encoding framework.
 By keeping its feature scope limited, the potential for the best encoder and the best video quality metric can be maximized without getting limited by extensive features.

 As the author has been involved with the `av1an` project since its inception as a user and continues to develop it; creating a direct competitor without purpose was not the objective. `xav` is a faster, more minimal alternative to Av1an's most popular features and the author acknowledges that `av1an` is the most powerful & feature-rich video encoding framework.
 This tool was developed with a strong interest and focus on the "av1an" concept.

+For this reason, adding `xav` features to `av1an` and `av1an` features to `xav`, do not make sense.

 ## Features

-- Parses the new fancy progress output on SVT-AV1 encoders (there is an example in below video).
+- Parses the new fancy progress output on SVT-AV1 encoders (there is an example in the below video).
 - Parses color and video metadata (container & frame based) to encoders automatically, including HDR metadata (Dolby Vision RPU automation for chunking is considered), FPS and resolution.
 - Offers fun process monitoring with almost no overhead for indexing, SCD, encoding, TQ processes.
 - Fastest chunked encoding with `svt-av1`.